CharaChorder/docs/docs/CharaChorder_Lite.rst

 below to navigate to the topics that you find most relevant.

 The CharaChorder Lite is CharaChorder's approach to introducing :doc:`chording<Chords>` to a traditional, QWERTY keyboard.
-It's small, sleek, and portable, but what truly sets the "CCL" apart from other keyboards is that it's powered by :doc:`CCOS<CharaChorder Operating System (CCOS)>`.
+It's small, sleek, and portable, but what truly sets the "CCL" apart from other keyboards is that it's powered by :doc:`CCOS<CCOS>`.
 This makes the CCL a superpowered, :doc:`chording<Chords>` keyboard that may be easier to learn than the :doc:`CharaChorder One`.

 It boasts a beautiful set of keycaps, intentionally translucent to be able to appreciate the RGB backlights that breathe a modern look into the beautifully crafted keyboard.